-SnapRAID is only one entry in the well populated set of not standard RAID solutions for disk arrays.
+SnapRAID is only one of the available not standard RAID solutions for disk arrays.

 - unRAID - Commercial and OpenSource GPL2 solution.
 A modified version of the Linux Reiserfs filesystem with realtime redundancy.
 No integrity checksum is supported.